zastavnitskiy/jest-nightwatch/Readme.md

 The project uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), so you can also put settings into .config.js or .rc file.

-Next, we need to tell test to use `jest-runner-nightwatch` – to do that, we will also use package.json:
+Next, we need to tell test to use `jest-runner-nightwatch`.
+To do that, we will also use package.json:

 ```json
 {